anyayunli/GeoParsingNSF/README.md

 3. Provide two roles:
 	* The most frequent location name choosed as the best matched location for the input text
-	* Other extracted locations are treated as alternates
+	* Other extracted locations are treated as alternates (equal)

 4. location extracted above, search the best GeoName object and return the resloved objects with fields (name in gazetteer, longitude, latitude)